Corned Beef Egg Rolls

 - vegetable oil – for frying the corned beef egg rolls.
 You can also use canola oil or any other type of oil suitable for deep frying.

-- mayonnaise – the backbone of our creamy dipping sauce for these corned beef and cabbage egg rolls.
+- mayonnaise – the backbone of our creamy dipping sauce for this corned beef egg rolls recipe.

 - Dijon mustard – for a sharp kick of heat in the sauce to balance the richness of the egg rolls.